 - Denominational commitment, and intercultural and inter-religious engagement

 - Diversity of cultures and the dignity of individuals,

 - Learning undertaken with diligence and an open mind.

-- Scholarship: Maintain excellence in scholarship in the disciplines of theological studies
+- Scholarship: Inspire and maintain excellence in scholarship in the disciplines of theological studies.

 - People: Sustain an outstanding community of students, faculty and staff who reflect the diversity of Canada.

 - Spiritual Life: Continue to open ourselves to the presence of the Spirit in all aspects of the life of the School.

 - Partnerships: Strengthen the School’s relationships with its supporting denominations, Aboriginal

 peoples, churches, educational institutions, and other religious traditions with specific attention to the Pacific Rim.

 - Institutional Sustainability: Practice and teach responsible stewardship in caring for creation, and managing the School, its facilities and finances.